nd-nuclear-theory/mcscript-ncci/INSTALL.md

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Note that the `.` here means to install the Python package defined by the code
   in the current directory.
-If you are actively developing `mcscript.ncci`
+Note also that `mcscript` and `mcscript.ncci` are
-  itself, you may also want to pass the `--editable` flag to `pip`.
-(However,
+  not compatible with the `--editable` flag to `pip` (if you attempt an editable
-  if you encounter errors such as `ModuleNotFoundError: No module named
+  installation, you are likely to encounter errors such as `ModuleNotFoundError:
-  'mcscript.ncci'`, try installing without the `--editable` flag.)
+  No module named 'mcscript.ncci'`).

   This will ***fail*** if you have not already installed `mcscript`.
 If this
   happens, go back and ensure that `mcscript` has been installed successfully.